 Travel insurance rarely covers accidents that happen on motorbikes.
 Unfortunately, many travelers do have their first wrecks in Asia.
 Road conditions can be challenging, and driving follows a different right-of-way hierarchy than what most people expect.
-There are a myriad of caveats and scams associated with renting scooters so always opt to rent from a reputable shop or through your accommodation desk.
+There is a myriad of caveats and scams associated with renting scooters so always opt to rent from a reputable shop or through your accommodation desk.

-Teaming Up with Other Travelers
+Teaming up With Other Travelers

 With fuel being the largest expense to drivers, you can often team up with other travelers to share the cost of a ride to waterfalls, attractions, and other points of interest.
-The same applies for getting to airports that are located outside of the city: utilize shared transport!
+The same applies for getting to airports that are located outside of the city: Utilize shared transport!
 Doing so cuts down on traffic and pollution — two problems that plague many big cities in Asia.

 Begin by speaking to others in your guesthouse or hotel; more than likely travelers were drawn by the same attractions and highlights as you.
 The reception desk will help pool people together into one vehicle.